2023 Mahdia school fire: Accused

 According to officials, the fire was caused by a 15-year-old student who was enraged after her mobile phone was confiscated.
 The girl allegedly made threats following disciplinary action for her involvement with an older man.
 The teenage suspect, who was hospitalized with burn injuries, confessed to the arson.
 After authorities sought guidance on whether to press charges against her, they eventually received advice to charge her with 19 counts of murder.
-On May 29, the girl was charged as an adult with 19 counts of murder.
+On 29 May, the girl was charged as an adult with 19 counts of murder.
 She appeared by video before a court in Georgetown; the court ordered that she be held at a juvenile holding centre until further proceedings take place.
 If she is found guilty, the suspect could be sentenced to life in prison.
-On July 5, the charges were amended to 20 counts of murder.
+On 5 July, the charges were amended to 20 counts of murder.

 Investigation

 A firefighter spokesperson indicated that the suspected point of origin was identified as being in the southwestern end of the building during a press conference the day after the fire.
 After their initial investigation was completed, the scene was to be turned over to the Mahdia police force for another investigation.
 Guyana's government accepted offers from the US to send forensic and other expert teams to help the investigation.
 The government sent specialists in DNA identification to help identify the remains of 13 victims.

 The investigation found that the building did not have a proper water supply that firefighters could use, there were "inadequacies" with the firefighters and their equipment, five doors were locked, and many of the dormitory's windows had metal grills.
 Police said that the grills were meant to stop the girls from leaving the dorms to "socialize with miners who flash gold, diamonds and cash in attempts to groom girls for sexual favors".
+During the fire, dorm staff had been unable to find the keys for the doors.

 Reactions

-President Irfaan Ali said "This is a major disaster.
-It is horrible, it is painful".
+President Irfaan Ali said: "This is a major disaster.
+It is horrible, it is painful."
 He also declared three days of national mourning.
 The opposition alliance APNU+AFC said it would seek a thorough investigation and thanked people in the community for helping authorities rescue trapped children.
 Opposition lawmaker Natasha Singh-Lewis said "We need to understand how this most horrific and deadly incident occurred and take all necessary measures to prevent such a tragedy from happening again in the future".
 Caribbean Community Secretary-General Carla Barnett sent condolences to the fire victims.

-On May 22, 50 relatives and friends of the victims demonstrated in Chenapou, a village that is close to Mahdia.
+On 22 May, 50 relatives and friends of the victims demonstrated in Chenapou, a village that is close to Mahdia.
 They criticized the dormitory's barred windows and demanded justice and compensation.
+The same year, the government paid the parents of each victim GY$25,000.